 Our next task is to determine how extensively Lehi's account underlies 1 and 2 Nephi as well as Jacob's book.
-We shall first explore direct quotations and, afterwards, passages that Jacob and Nephi appear to paraphrase from the account of their father.
-In this connection, two of the most important and lengthy quotations from Lehi are his portrayal of the vision of the tree of life (1 Ne.
-8:2-28) and the report of his last instructions and blessings to his family (2 Ne.
-1:4-3:25; 4:3-7, 9, 11).
+We shall first explore direct quotations and afterwards, passages that Jacob and Nephi appear to paraphrase from the account of their father.
+In this connection, two of the most important and lengthy quotations from Lehi are his portrayal of the vision of the tree of life (see 1 Nephi 8:2-28) and the report of his last instructions and blessings to his family (see 2 Nephi 1:4-3:25; 4:3-7, 9, 11).